JudithLamb/Cluster-tracking/README.md

 ![example visualization](Figure/cosine_threshold.png)

 From each filtered matrix, we obtained a patient network in which patients are connected only if they have a Cosine similarity $\ge 0.7$.
-The patient network containing 60 years old patients is represented in the figure below.
+The patient network containing 60-year-old patients is represented in the figure below.

 ![example visualization](Figure/network_60.png)